 Social engineering and phishing are still the most common method used by cybercriminals to attack small businesses.
-With remote working becoming more common, endpoint security is now the top issue that companies need to address.
+In remote and hybrid working environments, endpoint security is now the number one issue that companies need to address.

 The major challenge is that it isn't practical to install a firewall for each employee when your team is working from home.
 Not only is it extremely costly to do so but it's also very hard to implement proper monitoring due to the many online activities (e.g., watching movies on Netflix, gaming on Xbox) going on in a typical household.

 To complicate the issue, the increasing use of IoT devices (e.g., voice assistants, WiFi-enabled appliances) means that there are exponentially more entry points for hackers to compromise a machine connected to a home network.
 Instead of one firewall, businesses now have to manage multiple attack factors.

 As such, we have to get down to the individual users and their devices.
 Employee education and training are key to reinforcing endpoint security and making sure that everyone in your organization is following the proper security protocols.